The Construction Industry Training Board has provided funding to a record number of small and micro construction firms (CITB).

 Fourply Construction, a Glasgow-based property maintenance company, was one of the successful bidders and will receive £5,000 in CITB funding.
 The funds will be used to fund a business improvement training programme for 16 employees.

-Alan Morris, director of Fourply Constructions, said: “I can’t thank CITB enough.
-I found the application process simple and straightforward and the support I had from staff over the phone was excellent.
+“I can’t thank CITB enough,” said Alan Morris, director of Fourply Constructions.
+I found the application process to be simple and straightforward, and the phone support I received was excellent.

 “They assisted me and kept me updated every step of the way.”
 The funds will make a significant difference in the company.”
 [Click here to tweet]

 Other successful firms include W L Straughan and Son of Northumberland, which specialises in outdoor maintenance and landscaping and will receive £4633.